AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures: AutoOpt

-After that, the prototype goes into the main iteration.
-The \textbf{for} loop in lines 5-12 performs the $q$ search pathways of the instantiated algorithm.
-A common pathway consists of a \texttt{choose}, \texttt{search}, and \texttt{update} operators, as shown in lines 7-9.
+A common search pathway consists of a \texttt{choose}, \texttt{search}, and \texttt{update} operators, as shown in lines 7-9.
 The \texttt{choose} operator determines the starting point(s) $S^{'}$ to search from. $S^{'}$ can be identical to $S$ as done in most individual-based search and swarm algorithms, or a segmentation or augmentation of $S$ as done by EAs' mating selections.
 In line 8, $\texttt{search}_{j}$ searches from $S^{'}$ to construct new complete solution(s) $S_{new}$. $\texttt{search}_{j}$ can be various metaheuristic search operators.
 The archive set $A$ may be involved, e.g., archiving previously visited solutions to restrict search in unexplored regions.
 In line 9, the \texttt{update} operator updates $S$ by, e.g. the usual greedy fashion as done in individual-based metaheuristics and elitism EAs, the metropolis fashion as done in SA, a pivoting rule \cite{yannakakis2003local} in cases with multiple $S_{new}$ from scanning the neighborhood of $S$, the pair-wise fashion in cases with population-based search, or always accept $S_{new}$ as done in some swarm algorithms, etc. In lines 10-12, the archive set $A$ is updated by the \texttt{archive} operator.